 Without any doubt, the man most responsible for the organization and development of the Clarendon & Pittsford was Redfield Proctor, an industrial giant of his day.
 According to his biography in Men of Vermont, published in 1894, Redfield Proctor was born in Proctorsville, Vermont on June 1, 1831.
 He graduated from Dartmouth in 1851 and received his A.M. degree from the same school in 1854.
 He selected law as his profession and pursued preliminary studies at Albany Law School in New York.
 After graduation in 1859 he was admitted to the New York Bar and also at Woodstock, Vermont.

 During a portion of the years 1860 and 1861 he practiced his profession in the office of his cousin, Judge Isaac Redfield, the eminent jurist, at Boston, Massachusetts.

-Number 4, the George C. Robinson, an 0-4-0 Baldwin, was acquired in May, 1901.
-After 24 years with the Clarendon & Pittsford Railroad, it was sold to the Boston and Maine Railroad in August, 1925, where it became heir second Number 64 and was used on sharp curves at Lawrence, Massachusetts.
+Number 4, the George C. Robinson, an 0-4-0 Baldwin, was acquired in May 1901.
+After 24 years with the Clarendon & Pittsford Railroad, it was sold to the Boston and Maine Railroad in August, 1925, where it became their second Number 64 and was used on sharp curves at Lawrence, Massachusetts.

 After proceeding only a few feet the train suddenly encountered a washout.
 Three of the cars started to sway violently.
 The crew could only helplessly watch as three cars slowly settled lower and lower in the water, as there was no grade left under the ties.